dualslash/The-FAIR-Handbook/_sources/dss2.md

 </br>

-**Copy and Download** is an approach where the data controller shares copies of data directly with other parties, the data recipients.
-This approach is the simplest to implement and is still being used the most, but comes with some drawbacks.
+**Copy and Download** is the most simple data sharing approach where the data controller shares copies of data directly with other parties, the data recipients.
+This approach is the easy to implement and is still being used the most, but comes with a number of drawbacks.

 <p align = "center">
 <img src=".\_static\img\datastrategy1.png" height="464" />